-- a.
+a.
 During leave without pay, the employee's medical premiums and/or eligibility for health insurance may be impacted.
-Depending on the hours worked in a pay period during which the leave without pay is taken, an employee may be responsible for all or a part of the employee portion of their medical plan premiums. - b.
-If an employee is unable to cover the employee portion of their medical plan premium, the employee will become ineligible for their medical plan coverage.
-Employees should contact Human Resources for more information.
+Depending on the hours worked in a pay period during which the leave without pay is taken, an employee may be responsible for all or a part of the employer and employee portion of their medical plan premiums.

+b.
+If an employee is unable to cover the employer and employee portion of their medical plan premium, the employee will become ineligible for their medical plan coverage.
+Employees should contact Human Resources and Workforce Strategy for more information.